For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 EPAuto Interior Cabin Air Filter

-As an carbon activated air filter, it’s effective against dust as well as gas-based contaminants.
+As a carbon-activated air filter, it’s effective against dust as well as gas-based contaminants.
 This is ideal for those of you who want to shield yourselves against exhaust smog and similar threats.
 Asthma sufferers who live in dusty or pollen-rich areas should notice an improvement as well.

 Another advantage is durability.
 It will last you for one year or 12,000 miles, whichever comes first.